kishanankara/beautifulSoup-backend/README.md

 Installation:

 First go to https://beta.developer.spotify.com/dashboard/ and register an app.
-Set the redirect uri as http://localhost:8888/iamhome
+Set two redirect uris as http://localhost:8888/iamhome and http://localhost:8888/logger

 Then export client id and client secret, by deafult the redirect uri will be the localhost but that can be changed.